 You are able to request information about the data we hold on you.
 If you would like to do this you should write to our office including a cheque for £10 made payable to Reach Beyond.
 This is to counter the administration involved in collating that information which UK law deems respectable.
 Once clarification around the information you require has been resolved we will respond to your request within 40 days – provided the fee and a written request has been provided.

 Updating your information

 You are able to update the information we hold on you at any time.
-Please do so by contacting us on the information at the top of this page.
+Please do so by contacting us using the information at the top of this page.

-This policy was updated on 7th November 2017.
-The policy will be updated periodically according to any changes within legislation or our system processes.
+This Privacy Notice was updated on 5th November 2022.
+The notice will be updated periodically according to any changes within legislation or our system processes.
 If these changes are significant in nature we will ensure that it is highlighted on our website and in publications.
 Your continued use of this website indicates your agreement to these terms.